bagazsetyo/agenda/README.md

 #   Installation

-Create a Database Table in Postgresql with name agenda
+Create a Database Table in Postgresql with name jadwal

 Open Code Editor → Terminal.